steveatkin/books/instructions.md

 10. Add a Stage from the "Build & Deploy" tab wih a Deploy job type.
 Fill in the fields for your Bluemix organization, space, and application name.

-11. Edit the deploy script and fill in the name of your WAR file, your credentials for the New York Times, iDreamBooks, and IBM AlchemyAPI services and names that you have used for the Watson MT, Globalization, and Insights for Twitter services.
+11. Edit the deploy script and fill in your credentials for the New York Times, iDreamBooks, and IBM AlchemyAPI services and names that you have used for the Watson MT, Globalization, and Insights for Twitter services.

-		cf push "${CF_APP}" -p "name of war file" -m 768M --no-start cf bind-service "${CF_APP}" "Watson Machine Translation service name" cf bind-service "${CF_APP}" "Globalization service name"
+		cf push "${CF_APP}" -p BookClub-1.0-SNAPSHOT.war -m 768M --no-start
+		cf bind-service "${CF_APP}" "Watson Machine Translation service name" cf bind-service "${CF_APP}" "Globalization service name"
 		cf bind-service "${CF_APP}" "Insights for Twitter service name"